5160d/WaniKanify-ReZero/docs/architecture.md

   - Manages WaniKani API interactions, vocabulary caching, spreadsheet imports, and settings synchronisation.
   - Uses `ExtensionStorageService` for compressed storage and listens for storage changes to refresh vocabulary.
   - Broadcasts state (settings, cache, performance metrics) to interested clients.
+  - Schedules a periodic vocabulary refresh alarm every 6 hours (1‑minute initial delay) and also refreshes immediately when the API token changes or the existing cache is expired/missing.
+Manual cache clearing triggers a rebuild on next access.

 - **Content script (`src/content.ts`)**
   - Loads user settings, site overrides, and vocabulary from the background worker.